Skeeter Davis: Early life

-When Davis was a toddler, her great-uncle was convicted of murdering her maternal grandfather (his brother) in Indiana.
+When Davis was a toddler, her great-uncle was convicted of murdering his brother (her maternal grandfather) in Indiana.
 After this incident, Davis recalled that her mother became a "bitterly depressed woman".
 Throughout her childhood, Davis's mother made multiple suicide attempts, several of which Davis herself prevented from being carried out: "I once slapped a bottle of Clorox she was drinking out of her mouth and sat on her hands to keep her from reaching for a butcher knife," she recalled.
 On one occasion, her mother attempted to leap from the family's apartment window with Davis and her infant brother in her arms.
 Her relationship with her mother remained strained throughout much of her life, and by Davis's account, she "couldn't seem to win my mother's respect and affection, [so] I turned my attention toward my daddy."

 In the mid-1930s, the Penick family relocated to Cincinnati, Ohio, where they remained for several years before returning to Dry Ridge.
 They later moved to Erlanger, Kentucky, in 1947.
 Davis was raised a Protestant, attending Disciples of Christ churches.
 As an adolescent, Davis was inspired by the music of Betty Hutton, and also developed interest in musicals, memorizing songs from films such as Stage Door Canteen (1943) and I'll Be Seeing You (1944).
 She would sometimes stage routines in her backyard, dancing, singing, and telling ghost stories to neighborhood children.
 When Davis was in seventh grade, her father relocated to Oak Ridge, Tennessee, for work.
 Her siblings and she remained in the care of their mother, who during this time, became an alcoholic.
 In the summer of 1948, Davis and her family relocated to Covington, Kentucky, where her father was working as an electrician, and moved into a house owned by the Villa Madonna Academy, run by Benedictine nuns.
 Davis became fascinated by the sisters, and for a time considered becoming a nun.

 While attending Dixie Heights High School in Erlanger, Skeeter met Betty Jack Davis, and the two became close friends, bonding over their love of music.
 They began singing songs and playing guitar together during breaks at school, which drew attention from their classmates, and they performed in several school talent shows.
 On a trip to the Grand Ole Opry, the two convinced a stage manager to allow them backstage, where they met Hank Williams and Chet Atkins.